jjvenky/LO_letter/readme.md

 The purposes of this letter would be to:

-1. Inform Dr. Howarth (& the L&O board & advisory group) about the advantages of preprints
+1. Inform Dr. Howarth (& the L&O advisory group) about the advantages of preprints
-1. Explain the process of preprints - what counts as a preprint, what doesn't
+2. Explain the process of preprints - what counts as a preprint, what doesn't
+3. Provide context, including how other fields are using preprints
-1. Specifically address what to do about Biogeosciences Discussions & similar journals (are there any others quite like it?)
+3. Specifically address what to do about Biogeosciences Discussions & similar journals (are there any others quite like it?)

 # Format